 Small Drinking Water Systems Research

-In the United States, there are 150,110 operational public water systems (PWS).
-Of these, 97% (145,733) are considered small systems under the Safe Drinking Water Act, meaning they serve 10,000 or fewer people.
-Although the majority of our PWS are considered small systems, they serve the fewest number of people—approximately 21% (69,112,475) of the population (326,477,489) receiving drinking water from PWS.
 While many of these active small systems consistently provide safe, reliable drinking water to their customers, many face a number of challenges in their ability to achieve and maintain system sustainability.
-Some of these small system challenges include lack of expertise to choose, operate, and maintain systems; lack of financial resources; aging infrastructure; limited options for residual disposal; and state primacy agencies with limited resources to support the large number of small systems.
+Some of these small system challenges include lack of expertise to choose, operate, and maintain systems; lack of financial resources; aging infrastructure; limited options for residual disposal; and state agencies with limited resources to support the large number of small systems.

-EPA researchers are developing tools, technologies, and approaches to help small systems provide safe drinking water now and in the future.
-This helps communities' lower costs and provide safe drinking water.
+EPA's small systems research is developing tools, technologies, and approaches to help small systems lower costs and provide safe drinking water now and in the future.

 Drinking water treatment plants (DWTPs) are increasingly being challenged by changes in the quality of their source waters and by their aging treatment and distribution system infrastructure.
 Factors such as shrinking water and financial resources, climate change, agricultural runoff, harmful algal blooms (HABs), and industrial land use increase the probability that CECs (chemicals that have not previously been detected in water, or that are being detected at significantly different levels than expected), such as pesticides, pharmaceuticals, personal care products, endocrine disrupting compounds, and algal toxins will remain after treatment, ending up in consumers’ drinking water.
 This is likely to disproportionately affect small drinking water systems due to limited resources and treatment options, among other factors.
 Identifying and quantifying the source water and treatment challenges for water systems is an important step towards mitigating present and future risks.